open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/instrumentation.md

 ## Span Status

-A status can be set on a span, typically used to specify that there was an error in the operation a span is tracking - .`Error`.
+A [status](/docs/concepts/signals/traces/#span-status) can be set on a span, typically used to specify that a span has not completed successfully - `SpanStatusCode.ERROR`.

+The status can be set at any time before the span is finished:

 ```javascript
 const span = tracer.startSpan('doWork', undefined, ctx);